The Academy of St Francis of Assisi: Description

 The Academy of St Francis of Assisi offers GCSEs and BTECs as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels and further BTECs.
 The school has a specialism in sustainable development and the environment.

+In February 2017, the Academy officially partnered with The Academy of St Nicholas, formerly Enterprise South Liverpool Academy, or ESLA, to form the All Saints Multi Academy Trust.
+As the St Francis Sixth Form itself was closed down, school leavers from the class of 2017, as well as Assisi sixth formers, merged with St Nicholas to join the newly opened All Saints Sixth Form College.